123razak/Online-Aptitude-Website/readme.txt

 Now copy the project folder and paste it in htdocs folder.

 Step4
-Now double click on ìXAAMP CONTROL PANELî on desktop and START ìApacheî and "mySql"
+Now double click on ‚ÄúXAAMP CONTROL PANEL‚Äù on desktop and START ‚ÄúApache‚Äù and "mySql"

 Step5
 Type localhost on your browser and press enter to check the XAMPP installed correctly